Soft Language Prompts for Language Transfer: Results and Analyis

 \paragraph{Check-Worthy Claim Detection.}

-For check-worthy claim detection, the configuration of soft language prompts and task adapters surpassed previous methods in many cases (see Table~\ref{tab:cwcd-all}).
-This configuration proved to be effective across most language pairs, demonstrating the model's improved ability also in some fact-checking tasks, such as check-worthy claim detection.
-However, cross-lingual transfer from Slovak to other languages did not yield improvements in using language representations, suggesting that training task representations in combination with Slovak language representation was less effective for this task, similar to natural language inference.
+For check-worthy claim detection, the configuration of soft language prompts and task adapters performs comparably to methods without language representations (see Table~\ref{tab:cwcd-all}).
+When considering both the best and second-best results, this combination proves effective across most language pairs, demonstrating the model's enhanced capabilities for check-worthy claim detection.
+Notably, using Spanish for knowledge transfer within this setup resulted in the highest performance gains.